LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Example Sensors

-Two functional sensor platforms \ref{Build_sensors_with_different_capabilities.csv} are built in order to create a solid test platform for later tests and for the development of the (+mrp) \ref{software-readout-framework}-library with the previously developed sensor concepts.
+Two functional sensor platforms are built in order to create a solid test platform for later tests and for the development of the (+mrp) \ref{software-readout-framework}-library with the previously developed sensor concepts.

 %%Build_sensors_with_different_capabilities.csv%%

+The table \ref{Build_sensors_with_different_capabilities.csv} shows the various prototype sensor platforms equipped with different magnetic field sensors.
 These cover all the required functions described in the use cases \ref{use-cases}.
 The most important difference, apart from the sensor used, is the *scan mode*.
 In this context, this describes whether the sensor can measure a *static* fixed point on the magnet or if the sensor can move *dynamically* around the magnet using a controllable manipulator.